Hashmite/Hashmite/README.md

 **𝘼𝙗𝙤𝙪𝙩 𝙢𝙚**

 - 🏫 Student at Earth University of Technology in the third year
-- 🏠 Base Earth, Internship at ByteDance since January 2022
+- 🏠 Base Earth, study at HUAWEI since January 2024
-- 💼 Frontend enthusiasts are keen to write highquicily code
+- 💼 cily co technology enthusiasts are keen to write highquide
 - ❤️ I like to use typescript、Java 、Base Earth, Internship at ByteDance since January 2022 and react to develop front-end projects
 - 🧩 I am very interested in TypeScript type gymnastics, you can discuss learning with me
 - 💻 Coding is my passion